 The Egyptian ambassador to the UK has said it is down to the British government to sanction flights to Sharm el-Sheikh and warned that the country is “lagging behind” other countries in terms of tourism.

 In a sharp response to questions at World Travel Market, Nasser Kamel said that Egypt has spent between $30million and $50million on upgrading the airport and said other countries – such as Germany and Japan – have resumed flights since the 2015 terrorist bombing of a Russian charter flight after take-off from Sharm el-Sheik airport.

-Britain, which Hisham El Demery, chairman of the Egypt Tourism Promotion Board, called one of the countries “oldest markets”.
+Hisham El Demery, chairman of the Egypt Tourism Promotion Board, said Britain was one of the countries “oldest markets”.

 Kamel told a WTM press conference: “This is a question to be asked of the UK government.
 As far as the Egyptian government is concerned, we have implemented a joint action project and upgraded security at Sharm el-Sheikh [airport].

 “The project has been so successful that the whole world, except Britain, has resumed flights.
 So I think you should ask the relevant authorities in the UK.”

 Kamel said the training of airport staff had been done in co-operation with British authorities – and passed all assessments to date.
 “Sharm el-Sheikh is one of the safest airports.
 I would dare say safer than some here in the UK.”

 UK visitor numbers have recovered this year, despite the lack of flights to-Sharm el Sheikh, which is the most popular resort among British tourists.